 Big hands and hands that are defending against draws is where most players find themselves in trouble.
 With a big hand, you should be betting out very hard.
 If you have drawn up a slow play, this is one thing, but you shouldn't be finding some ground in the middle.
 Either slow play or bet hard, but you can't try to do both at one time.
 Raise your bets in correlation with the strength of your hands.
 While this is a telegraph of hand strength, most live players won't pick up on it.

 Hands that are defending against draws should be played in a very similar way.
 Whatever you do, don't start to play passively.
 Not only is this playing into your opponent's favor, but you are going to make it harder on yourself later on.
 You can bet way too much and still get calls from live players because they like to chase draws.
-Online you will find that players know when they are not getting the right price to call, but live players don't really care.
+Online you'll find that players know when they aren't getting the right price to call, but live players don't really care.

 Who You Are Betting Against

 Who you are betting into is going to have just as much to do with your bet sizing as your hand itself.
 You would be more likely to bet hard with a middle pair against a calling station than you would be against the tightest player at the table.
-One of the biggest advantages of live poker is that you will be able to create and utilize some very strong reads on your opponents.
-If you are not using this to profit, you are probably not paying as much attention as you should be.
+One of the biggest advantages of live poker is that you'll be able to create and utilize some very strong reads on your opponents.
+If you aren't using this to profit, you are probably not paying as much attention as you should be.